Employment Law (LAWS50064)

-- engage in a sophisticated manner in debates taking place within Australia and internationally on the appropriate role of the state in regulating labour relations, in addition to contributing to debates regarding the legitimacy of the discipline of employment law within the legal academy.
+- engage in a sophisticated manner in debates taking place within Australia and internationally on the appropriate role of the state in regulating labour relations

 - interpret and transmit technical knowledge and skills across the field of employment law through addressing problems and case studies of contemporary and emerging issues in the field.

-- self-direct legal research in an autonomous and creative production of a substantial piece of legal writing that is thoroughly researched and develops arguments in a highly structured, supported and referenced way, with a high degree of original content.
+- self-direct in an autonomous and creative manner the production of a piece of legal writing that develops arguments in a highly structured, supported and referenced way

 Students who successfully complete this subject will have developed: